PJLindsay/ts-drag-and-drop-project/README.md

 we also need to uncomment "moduleResolution": "node",in tsconfig (to fix ERROR: The resource from “http://localhost:3000/dist/bundle.js” was blocked due to MIME type (“text/html”) mismatch (X-Content-Type-Options: nosniff).)

+we want imports and exports that clearly state what we import and export we can get this behaviour with ES6 modules

+we should use ES6 module import style so that TS will complain if you have missing import statements... if we rely on browser, we need to add the .js to our import statements, once we use Webpack we can get rid of the .js